wallarm/heroku-buildpack-wallarm-node/README.md

 $ heroku config:set WALLARM_MODE=block
 ```

-Example: disable all wallarm features in debug purposes:
+Example: disable all the Wallarm features for the debug purposes:

 ```bash
 $ heroku config:set WALLARM_ENABLED=no